Oak Server or Low Dresser with Three Geometrically Moulded Drawer Fronts c.1680-1720

 170 cms wide, 84 cms high, 53 cms deep.

 A superbly patinated and richly coloured, oak server or low dresser, dating from the late 17th century.
-The two piece top has a deep undermoulding above three, geometrially moulded drawer fronts and a deep waist moulding, on inverted baluster front legs.
+The two piece top has a deep undermoulding above three, geometrially moulded drawer fronts and a broad waist moulding, on inverted baluster and ring-turned front legs with their original pad feet.

 English, circa 1680-1720.